evennia/evdemo/evdemo/evscaperoom/README.md

 Created for the MUD Coders Guild game Jam, April 14-May 15 2019.
 The theme for the jam was "One Room".

-> Please note that this is a bit hard-coded for the sake of the jam; I plan to
+> Please note that this has a few hard-coded parts for the sake of finishing the jam;
-> break out the 'engine' bits later and make an Evennia contribution out of it later.
+> The 'game engine' behind this this was broken out into evennia/contrib/evscaperoom
+> for people to be able to make their own escape-rooms.
+This code uses pretty much
+> all features of the engine to the fullest (because it was created for it) and thus
+> serves as an example of what's possible

 # Introduction